-The Protecting Vulnerable Groups (PVG) membership scheme is managed and delivered by Disclosure Scotland.
-It helps ensure people whose behaviour makes them unsuitable to work with children and protected adults cannot do 'regulated work' with these vulnerable groups.
+The Protecting Vulnerable Groups (PVG) scheme is managed by Disclosure Scotland.
+It helps ensure people who are unsuitable to work with children and protected adults cannot do regulated work with these vulnerable groups.

 Disclosure Scotland checks your criminal history information held in the UK, as well as from your country of nationality, if your nationality is one of the following:

-Disclosure Scotland keeps checking their suitability to continue working with children or protected adults.
-If they find new information which means someone might have become unsuitable to work with children or protected adults, they'll bar you from regulated work.
+Disclosure Scotland keeps checking your suitability to continue work with children or protected adults.
+If they find new information which means you're unsuitable to work with children or protected adults, they'll bar you from regulated work.
 They'll also remove you from the PVG scheme and tell any employers listed on your account that you've been barred.

-A PVG Scheme member's paper certificate shows the information available on the day it was created.
-Membership of the scheme lasts forever though, and scheme members are continuously checked, unless they decide to leave the scheme.
+A PVG scheme member's certificate only shows the information available on the day it was created.
+Membership of the scheme lasts for life though.
+Members are continuously checked, unless they decide to leave the scheme.